Music of Brazil: Sambass

-Funk Carioca
+Funk carioca

-Funk Carioca is a type of dance music from Rio de Janeiro, derived from and was until the late 1990s, superficially similar to Miami Bass.
-In Rio it is most often simply known as Funk, although it is very different musically from what Funk means in most other places and contexts.
-Funk Carioca, like other types of hip-hop lifts heavily from samples such as international rips or from previous funk music.
-Many popular funk songs sampled music from the movie Rocky.
-Funk was introduced to Brazil in a systematic way in the 1980s.
-Many funk artists have openly associated themselves with black movements and often in the lyrics of their songs, comment on race relations and openly express black pride.
-The genre went public with great impact in the 80s, with songs like Feira de Acari by MC Batata, with Furacão 2000, MC Marlboro and Brazilian versions of freestyle songs by the singer Latino, later turning into a more aggressive song, with an apology for violence, drugs, weapons and promiscuity in the 1990s, with precarious lyrics and several MCs with direct links with drug trafficking.
+Funk carioca is a type of dance music from Rio de Janeiro, derived from and was until the late 1990s, superficially similar to Miami bass.
+In Rio it is most often simply known as funk, although it is very different musically from what funk means in most other places and contexts.
+Like other types of hip-hop, funk carioca lifts heavily from samples such as international rips or from previous funk music.
+Many popular funk songs sampled music from the film Rocky.
+Funk was popularized in Rio's favelas in the 1980s, with songs like Feira de Acari by Mc Batata, with Furacão 2000, Mc Marlboro and Brazilian versions of freestyle songs by the singer Latino, later turning more aggressive in the 1990s, with precarious lyrics and several MCs with direct links with drug trafficking.
+Subgenres derived from funk carioca include funk melody, funk ostentação, proibidão, and rasteirinha.

-Brazilian pop music

-National pop music was slow to gain popularity in Brazil.
-Only from 2013, with the song "Show das Poderosas", the singer Anitta became the first name of the genre in Brazil.
-The singer Ludmilla was also a relevant name in brazilian pop music, the singer emerged from funk carioca and passed a mix of the genres.

-Ludmilla's success propelled other funk carioca singers to adopt pop music in their repertoire.
-Thus a new generation of singers emerged, among them, Valesca Popozuda, Pabllo Vittar, MC Biel and Melody.

-The expansion of the pop genre in Brazil prompted singers of other styles to join the movement, such as Luan Santana, Banda Vingadora, Jhama, Gaby Amarantos, Tiago Iorc, among others.
+Singers such as Ludmilla and Anitta mixed funk carioca with pop and reggaeton, and their success propelled other funk carioca singers to adopt pop music in their repertoire.
+Thus a new generation of singers emerged, among them Valesca Popozuda, MC Biel and Melody.
+The expansion of the genre in Brazil prompted singers of other styles to join the movement, such as Luan Santana, Banda Vingadora, Pabllo Vittar, Jhama, Gaby Amarantos, and Tiago Iorc.

-Hip hop music
+Hip-hop music

-In São Paulo and other places in the south of Brazil, in more urban areas, hip hop music is very popular.
+In São Paulo and other places in the south of Brazil, in more urban areas, hip-hop music is very popular.
 They dress similarly to American rappers.

-Brazilian hip hop is heavily associated with racial and economic issues in the country, where a lot of Afro-Brazilians live in economically disadvantaged communities, known in Brazil as favelas.
-São Paulo is where hip hop began in the country, but it soon spread all over Brazil, and today, almost every big Brazilian city, including Rio de Janeiro, Salvador, Curitiba, Porto Alegre, Belo Horizonte, Recife and Brasilia, has a hip hop scene.
+Brazilian hip-hop is heavily associated with racial and economic issues in the country, where a lot of Afro-Brazilians live in economically disadvantaged communities, known in Brazil as favelas.
+São Paulo is where hip-hop began in the country, but it soon spread all over Brazil, and today, almost every big Brazilian city, including Rio de Janeiro, Salvador, Curitiba, Porto Alegre, Belo Horizonte, Recife and Brasília, has a hip hop scene.
 São Paulo has gained a strong, underground Brazilian rap scene since its emergence in the late 1980s with many independent labels forming for young rappers to establish themselves on.